-Yesterday and Today I had a complex and clever Document and Business Process Management course, so I woke up early in the morning and drove 100Km away (totally I drove 400+ Km in two days for this course).
+Yesterday and Today I had a 2-days "Document and Business Process Management" course, so I woke up early in the morning and drove 100Km one-way (in total, I drove 400+ Km in two days for this course).

-Too bad I wasn't remembering the right at syntax, so I launched it and lamely typed on its prompt what I wanted the laptop to do (well, I just wanted for it to shut down automatically after a safe time slice, in such a way for it to complete the scp transfer).
+Too bad I wasn't remembering the right at syntax, so I simply launched the at comand and started typing what I wanted the laptop to do (I just wanted the laptop to shut down automatically after a safe time slice, in order to allow the scp transfer).

 sudo at 2.30 (+ root password).

-Next, I opened the man page, but nothing (maybe I eventually was too tired to "RTFM" AND "connect-and-understand™").
+Next, I opened the man page, but nothing (maybe I eventually was too tired to "RTFM" AND "connect-brain-and-understand™").

 A fast search pointed me to an unexpected IBM doc, alleging somewhere that CTRL+D was the right key combo to confirm commands.

 Unfortunately, after trying the "CTRL+D" key-trick, nothing happened; then I tried CTRL+SHIFT+D and it worked :)

 When I woke up, I found my laptop correctly halted: too bad that on day-2 of my "Document and Business Process Management" course, my laptop was just dead weight - the demo went through the projector! (ie. not inside course-takers' laptops as in day-1).

 Arghh...but let's look at the bright side: I re-learned a way old (and pretty useful) command (and hopefully you too!).